bsp9991/Lee-moore-maze-routing-algorithm/README.md

 5. Array grid: int arr[][]
 6. Int arr1[4]={0,-1,0,1}, int arr2[4]={-1,0,1,0}
 These arrays are used to traverse from a node to its immediate vertical and horizontal neighboring cells.
-7. NOTE: In the grid, each value depicts each functionality.
-	-1 -> Obstacle
+7. NOTE: In the grid, each value depicts each functionality -1 -> Obstacle

 	 0 -> Can be used to route

 	-2 -> Source

 	-3 -> Destination

 PSEUDOCODE: